wmhilton-stoplight/platform-docs/4.-documentation/f.adding-images.md

 ## Import Images

 <!-- theme: warning -->
 > **Warning**: This option is only available for public Git repositories.
-Use the drag-and-drop method for adding images to projects that are not connected to public Git repositories.
+Use the drag-and-drop method for adding images to projects that aren't connected to public Git repositories.

 1. Edit a project.
 2. Select the **Add** icon at the top of the left panel, and then select **Import File**.
 3. Navigate to and import an image file.
-If they do not already exist, an `assets\images` directory is added to your **Files** tab, and the image is imported into that.
+If they don't already exist, an `assets\images` directory is added to your **Files** tab, and the image is imported into that.
 4. Reference the image in a Markdown file.
 (For easy linking, right-click on an image in the assets/images tab, and then select **Copy Relative Path**.)

     `![Image Example](assets/images/style-guides-paths-target.png)`